Internet Memes and Society

 Table of Contents

-Chapter 5.
-Russian Resistance and Propaganda Through Memes in the 2010s
+5. Russian Resistance and Propaganda (through Memes) in 2014

 Anastasia Denisova is Lecturer in Journalism at the Communication and Media Research Institute at the University of Westminster, UK.